 Patients presenting within 5 days of the start of the episode, or while new lesions are still forming, should be given oral antiviral drugs.
 There is no evidence of benefit for greater than 5 days but it can be considered if new vesicles are forming.
+Providing a patient with a 10 day course to be taken if still having new vesicles after 5 days can be considered.
 Aciclovir is the preferred treatment choice at Sandyford as there is no evidence of additional benefit from other antivirals.

-Immunocompetent: Aciclovir 400 mg three times daily for FIVE days Immunosuppressed (incl advanced HIV): Aciclovir 400mg five times daily for TEN days sed (incl advanced HIV): Aciclovir 400mg five times daily for TEN d or Valaciclovir 1g bd for TEN days
+Immunocompetent: Aciclovir 400 mg three times daily for FIVE days

+Immunosuppressed (incl advanced HIV): Aciclovir 400mg five times daily for TEN days or Valaciclovir 1g bd for TEN days